adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 The easiest way to try this out is just to simply copy one of the existing plugin examples and just drop and replace what features we want to add instead.

-## Making a spotify plugin
+## Making a Spotify plugin

-I use Spotify pretty regularly, so it might be pretty handy to include a command on the launcher to pause/play spotify or just select the next track.
+I use Spotify pretty regularly, so it might be pretty handy to include a command on the launcher to pause/play Spotify or just select the next track.

 ### Pulling down an example